Rep. Fine to Newsmax: Trump Must Halt 'Undesirable Legal Immigration'

 "In the same way that President Trump has stopped illegal immigration into this country, now we need to stop undesirable legal immigration into the country," he said.

-Fine added that said removals should not be limited to those who entered illegally.
+Fine added said removals should not be limited to those who entered illegally.

 "Now we've got to be sending home legal immigrants who came here for the wrong reasons," he said.